 This post contains affiliate links (SEE DISCLOSURE POLICY)

-I’d say I’m more of a vegetable than fruit girl.
-And since I have to pretty much force myself to eat fruit, I often end up with a lot of distressed fruit in my house.
 Next to bananas (that is another story entirely), among the distressed are most commonly apples.
 Therefore, I’m always looking for yummy things to do with overripe apples.
 If you’re the same, then this Apple Cinnamon Topping recipe is for you!

 This recipe was inspired by the Cinnamon Apple Topping I had at IHOP in the United States years ago.
 But I wanted to reduce the calorie count and make a Weight Watchers friendlier version, so here it is!
 This apple topping makes a great topper for pancakes, waffles or frozen yogurt, ice cream, nice cream or greek yogurt.
 It is unbelievably delicious and I have cut the points to 4 WW fsp!